1) Validation from Allah of all the hardships as a mother

 The story of Nuh and Yaqub السلام عليهم scares me as a parent.

 Yaqub السلام عليه’s sons tried to kill their own brother.
-Not just 1 or 2 but TEN children went astray.
+Not just 1 or 2 but NINE children went astray.
 No wonder he lost his eyesight because of all the tears and years of grief.
-And no wonder he needed sabrun jameel (beautiful patience) to survive this brutal reality that he was the father of children with murderous traits and deep-rooted envy.
+And no wonder he needed sabrun jameel (beautiful patience) to survive this brutal reality that he was the father of children with murderous traits.
 He was a loving father (which one can tell from the fact that his son came to share his dream with him and how he lovingly responded despite its implications).
 But alhamdulillah his story has a happy ending.
 His children repented and came back to the right path.
 Even though it took a LOT of years.

 Nuh السلام عليه didn’t even get that.
 He had to painfully watch his disobedient children drown with other evil people.
 He tried his best.
 He made dua.
 He role-modeled.
 But eventually, he had to witness the harsh reality of not being able to save his loved ones despite his utmost efforts.
 All of the Islamic parenting tips are super helpful and should be followed indeed because we will be questioned about our flocks as shepherds.
 We will be questioned about the amaanah Allah gave us.
 So our efforts matter regardless of the results.
 And it’s the mercy of Allah that He rewards our efforts even if we get zero results in the end.
 But we should also understand that our book of deeds is separate from our children’s book of deeds.
 This means that sometimes amazing parents can have horrible kids or horrible parents can have amazing kids.
 We see examples of each scenario in history.
 (The story of how Ibrahim السلام عليه’s father threw him in the fire simply because of his belief in Allah and yet Ibrahim السلام عليه had so much khair in his heart for his father).